-Since it's founding in 1940, the Virginia Institute of Marine Science has functioned under a tripartite mission: to conduct independent research, to provide advisory services to the state and nation, and to provide education in Marine Science.
-The School of Marine Science is the academic program within the Virginia Institute of Marine Science.
-It is one of four graduate and professional schools of the College of William and Mary.
-The School of Marine Science awarded its first Masters degree in 1943 and inaugurated a Doctoral program in 1964.
-More than 800 marine scientists have earned graduate degrees from the School of Marine Science.
-At present the School of Marine Science has over 100 graduate students; about half are working toward a Masters of Science (M.S.) degree and half toward a Doctoral (Ph.D) degree.
+School of Marine Science

+The School of Marine Science (SMS) is an integral part of the Virginia Institute of Marine Science.
+It is also one of five graduate and professional schools of the College of William and Mary.
+The campus is in Gloucester Point, approximately 20 miles from the main campus located in Williamsburg, Virginia.
+VIMS awarded its first master's degree in 1943 and inaugurated a Doctoral program in 1964.
+Nearly 900 marine scientists have earned graduate degrees over the Institute's history.
+At present SMS has 100 graduate students, with about half working towards a Master of Science (M.S.) degree and half towards a Doctorate (Ph.D.).
+Our alumni have gone on to distinguished careers in academia and research-focused institutions, regulatory agencies at the local, state and federal levels and in the corporate and private sectors.